The Media Elite

-The Media Elite: America's New Powerbrokers is a non-fiction book written by S. Robert Lichter, Stanley Rothman, and Linda Lichter, published in 1986.
-It details a social scientific study of the ideological commitments of elite journalists in the United States, and the consequences of those commitments on both the reporting itself and on its reception by the public.
+The Media Elite: America's New Powerbrokers is a non-fiction book written by Samuel Robert Lichter, Stanley Rothman, and Linda Lichter, published in 1986.
+It details a social scientific study of the ideological commitments of 'elite' journalists in the United States, and the consequences of those commitments on both the reporting itself and on its reception by the public.
 The book states that because of the political opinions of journalists, the elite media has a liberal media bias.

-One of the primary aims of the books is to comprehend social changes in elite rule in the USA in continuation to the famous study of C W Mills, titled The Power Elites.
+One of the stated aims of the books is to comprehend social changes in elite rule in the USA in continuation to the famous study of C W Mills, titled The Power Elites.
 The book progresses from the idea that few people of similar social backgrounds and family ties hold the command positions or key positions in the power structure.
 The Power Elites control top positions in the corporate, federal government, and military organisations.
 The Media Elite are emerging due to the expansion of national media networks and they are challenging the traditional elites of the American society.

 Research methodology

-The book is based on a survey, completed in 1980, of 238 journalists randomly selected from America's most influential news organizations: ABC, CBS, NBC, PBS, Time, Newsweek, U.S. News & World Report, the New York Times, the Washington Post, and the Wall Street Journal.
-Content analysis and audience reception studies were used to determine if deviations between the views held by journalists and those held by the general public had any effect on the way the news gets reported and the resulting beliefs held by the public.
+The book presents findings from a survey conducted in 1980, involving 238 journalists selected randomly from prominent news organizations in the United States.
+These organizations include ABC, CBS, NBC, PBS, Time, Newsweek, U.S. News & World Report, The New York Times, The Washington Post, and The Wall Street Journal.
+The study utilized content analysis and audience reception studies to examine potential discrepancies between the views of journalists and those of the general public.
+The aim was to investigate whether such disparities influenced news reporting and subsequently shaped public beliefs.

-Some aspects of the methodology have been challenged, and the authors debated their critics in academic journals.
-Alleged problems with the methodology included: a low sample size; poor randomization; the failure to include media owners, managers, or editors in the samples; the inadequate use of proper polling techniques; the use of biased questions; point of view assertions by the studies authors that arbitrarily qualified some things as conservative or liberal; the failure to adequately measure the general public's attitudes; and poor statistical analysis of the results.
+Critiques have been raised regarding certain aspects of the methodology employed in the study, prompting academic debate between the authors and their critics in academic journals.
+Critics have pointed out various purported issues with the methodology employed, including concerns about the sample size being relatively small, questions regarding the adequacy of randomization procedures, the absence of media owners, managers, or editors from the sample pool, potential biases in the formulation of survey questions, subjective classifications of viewpoints as conservative or liberal by the authors, insufficient measurement of public attitudes, and perceived shortcomings in the statistical analysis of the findings.